hmcts/ccd-docker/README.md

     * caseworker-autotest1
     * caseworker-autotest2

-The following roles are required for the Functional Test Automation(FTA) framework.
+The following roles are additionally required for the new automated functional tests.

     * caseworker-befta_jurisdiction_1
     * caseworker-befta_jurisdiction_2